epsilonrt/libmodbuspp/examples/server/clock-server-json/README.md

 If you want to compile it without codelite, you can do it with [GNU make](https://www.gnu.org/software/make/) :

-		make -f tcp-gw-to-serial.mk
+		make -f clock-server-json.mk

 You can then run the program that is in the Debug folder.

-Nevertheless, I am not sure that it works on Windows ™ and macOS ™, so you should follow my advice and use CodeLite...
+Nevertheless, I am not sure that it works on Windows™ and macOS ™, so you should follow my advice and use CodeLite...

 This library provides a file for pkg-config that should also allow you to compile with gcc:

-		g++ -o tcp-gw-to-serial $(pkg-config --cflags --libs libmodbuspp) main.cpp
+		g++ -o clock-server-json $(pkg-config --cflags --libs libmodbuspp) main.cpp